environmental-bioinformatics-master/popgen_HW6_2023/README.md

 Calculate F-statistics\
 Export files in vcf and Genepop formats

-Note: By now you all know my soapbox about calculating linkage disequilibrium directly rather than assuming your SNPs are unlinked if you only use one per RAD tag.
+Note: I feel very strongly that it is a best practice to calculate linkage disequilibrium directly rather than assuming your SNPs are unlinked if you only use one per RAD tag.
 However, that is a standard practice, and in the interests of streamlining this HW, go ahead and use this standard approach which is already built into Stacks.

 Remember to include (and comment!) the code you used to filter SNPs in your `hw5_stacks-pipeline_[LASTNAME].txt` file.

 Now that you have applied some QC for SNP coverage and completeness,give the following information again for each population:\
 *Bear Paw:*\
+  Range of coverage depth (lowest and highest):\
   Polymorphic sites:\
   Private alleles:\
 *Rabbit Slough:*\
+  Range of coverage depth (lowest and highest):\
   Polymorphic sites:\
   Private alleles:

 This analysis will create a number of output files.
-Explore them until you find the overall pairwise FST between the two populations, and summary statistics (Fis, Pi, expected and observed heterozygo) for each population.
+Explore them until you find the overall pairwise Fst between the two populations, and summary statistics (Fis, Pi, expected and observed heterozygo) for each population.

 What is the Fst between the Bear Paw Lake and Rabbit Slough populations?\
-Answer:
+>Answer:

+What does this Fst tell you about connectivity among these two populations?
+>Answer:

 What are the following summary statistics for each population, calculated at variant sites only?\
 *Bear Paw:*\